FREQUENTLY ASKED QUESTIONS ABOUT ANCHORED

 We also plan various activities throughout the year, such as field trips, Mom's Nights, and fundraisers.

-What about subjects, curriculum and homework?
+What about teachers, curriculum and homework?

 Curriculum Overview

-We intend to offer a full day of classes from 9:00 am to 2:15 pm.
-Subjects include science, physical education, Bible, worldview, theology, geography, history, and writing.
-In the afternoon, for 1st grade to high school we intend to offer extracurricular activites such as a Christmas Play, Book Club, art, and STEM classes.
-The curriculum is subject to change and will be selected by the curriculum committee.
+In the afternoon, for 1st grade to high school we intend to offer fun extracurricular activities such as a Christmas Play, Book Club, art, and STEM classes.
+For kindergarten and under, our programming concludes at noon.*

 Homework